Chasing the Dragon in Shanghai

 - Distributed for: UBC Press

-John D. Meehan is Assistant Professor of History, Campion College at the University of Regina.
+John D. Meehan is an assistant professor of historyat Campion College at the University of Regina.